hishamhm/dit/README.md

   * Enter - "confirm": exit Find staying where you are
   * Esc - "cancel": exit Find returning to where you started
     * This is useful for "peeking into another part of the file": just Ctrl+F, type something to look, and then Esc to go back to where you were.
-* Shift-arrows or Alt-arrows - select
-  * NOTE!
-Some terminals "capture" shift-arrow movement for other purposes (switching tabs, etc) and Dit never gets the keys, that's why Dit also tries to support Alt-arrows.
-Try both and see which one works.
-If Shift-arrows don't work I recommend you reconfigure your terminal (you can do this in Konsole setting "Previous Tab" and "Next Tab" to alt-left and alt-right, for example).
-RXVT-Unicode and Terminology are some terminals that work well out-of-the-box.
 * Ctrl+G - go to line
 * Ctrl+B - back (to previous location, before last find, go-to-line, tab-switch, etc.)
   * You can press Ctrl+B multiple times to go back various levels.